 In February 2014, Uganda made a high-level political commitment to work with the FATF and ESAAMLG to address its strategic AML/CFT deficiencies.
+Since October 2015, Uganda has taken steps towards improving its AML/CFT regime, including by amending the Financial Institutions Act to make the financial intelligence unit the central agency for receiving STRs, issuing and implementing regulations for the freezing of terrorist assets, issuing AML regulations for implementation of AML requirements, and issuing AML/CFT inspection manuals for financial sector supervisors.
 However, the FATF has determined that strategic deficiencies remain.
-Uganda should therefore continue to work on addressing the following deficiencies: (1) adequately criminalising terrorist financing; (2) establishing and implementing an adequate legal framework and set of procedures for identifying and freezing terrorist assets; (3) ensuring that all financial institutions are subject to adequate record-keeping requirements; (4) establishing a fully operational and effectively functioning financial intelligence unit; (5) ensuring adequate suspicious transaction reporting requirements; (6) ensuring an adequate and effective AML/CFT supervisory and oversight programme for all financial sectors; and (7) ensuring that appropriate laws and procedures are in place with regard to international co-operation for the financial intelligence unit and supervisory authorities.
+Uganda should therefore continue to work on addressing the following deficiencies: (1) implementing an adequate legal framework and set of procedures for identifying and freezing terrorist assets; (2) ensuring that all financial institutions are subject to adequate record-keeping requirements; (3) establishing a fully operational and effectively functioning financial intelligence unit; (4) ensuring an adequate and effective AML/CFT supervisory and oversight programme for all financial sectors; and (5) ensuring that appropriate laws and procedures are in place with regard to international co-operation for the financial intelligence unit and supervisory authorities.
 The FATF encourages Uganda to address its remaining AML/CFT deficiencies, including adequately criminalising terrorist financing, and continue the process of implementing its action plan.